RAPJThompson/AnagramAPI/README.md

 # AnagramAPI

 This is a basic Spring Boot application that creates and runs a REST API for interacting with anagrams stored in memory.
 If running locally, runs on Port 3000.
-To run locally use Java 11 with the command
+To run locally either download the repo and use the command

+    gradlew bootrun

+or download the jar file and use Java 11 to run the command

     java -jar AnagramAPI.jar